 - 2.13.2.
 "ISOFIX top tether connector" means a device intended to be attached to an ISOFIX top tether anchorage. - 2.13.3.
 "ISOFIX top tether hook" means an ISOFIX top tether connector typically used to attach an ISOFIX top tether strap to an ISOFIX top tether anchorage as defined in figure 3 of Regulation No. 14. - 2.13.4.
-"ISOFIX top tether attachment" is a device to secure the ISOFIX top tether strap to the ISOFIX Child Restraint System. - 2.13.5.
-"Tension relieving device" means a system which allows to release the device that adjusts and maintains the tension in the ISOFIX top tether strap. - 2.13.6.
-"Support-leg" means an anti-rotation device permanently attached to a Child Restraint System creating a load path between the Child Restaint System and the vehicle structure.
-A support-leg shall be adjustable in length but may be adjustable in other planes. - 2.13.7.
-"Support-leg foot" means the device or surface of the support-leg of the Child Restraint System intended (by design) to engage with the vehicle contact area and designed to transmit the loading from the support-leg to the vehicle structure during a frontal impact. - 2.13.8 "Support-leg foot contact surface" means the surface of the support-leg foot physically in contact with the vehicle contact area and designed to spread the loads across the vehicle structure. - 2.13.9 "Support-leg foot contact volume" describes a spatial volume which denotes both the extent and limitations for the movement of the support-leg foot. - 2.13.10 "Support-leg adjustment capability" means the adjustment of the support-leg foot in dimensions X_2 , Y and Z that a Child Restraint System with support-leg must have. - 2.13.11 "Support-leg centre axis" means the natural axis in Z or close to Z, which forms the centreline of the support-leg.
-The support-leg centre axis of a split support-leg can therefore lie outside the physical support-leg.
+"ISOFIX top tether attachment" is a device to secure the ISOFIX top tether strap to the ISOFIX Child Restraint System. - 2.14.
+"Tension relieving device" means a system which allows to release the device that adjusts and maintains the tension in the ISOFIX top tether strap. - 2.15.
+"Support-leg" means an anti-rotation device permanently attached to a Child Restraint System creating a load path between the Child Restraint System and the vehicle structure.
+A support-leg shall be adjustable in length (Z direction) but and may be additionally adjustable in other directions planes. - 2.15.1.
+"Support-leg foot [feet]" means one or more the part[s] of the support-leg of the Child Restraint System intended (by design) to engage with the vehicle floor contact surface area and designed to transmit the loading from the support-leg to the vehicle structure during a frontal impact. - 2.15.2.
+"Support-leg foot contact surface" means the surface of the support-leg foot physically in contact with the vehicle floor contact surface area and designed to spread the loads across the vehicle structure. - 2.15.3.
+"Support-leg foot assessment contact volume" describes a spatial volume which denotes both the extent and limitations for the movement of the support-leg foot.
+It corresponds to the support-leg foot assessment volume for vehicles, as defined in [annex 10 of] Regulation No. 14. - 2.15.4.
+"Support-leg adjustment capability" means the adjustment of the support-leg foot in dimensions X, Y and Z that a Child Restraint System with support leg must have." - 2.13.11 "Support leg centre axis" means the natural axis in Z or close to Z, which forms the centreline of the support leg.
+The support leg centre axis of a split support leg can therefore lie outside the physical support leg. - "2.15.5.
+"Support-leg dimension assessment volume" means a volume defining the maximum dimensions of a support-leg, corresponding to the support-leg installation assessment volume for vehicles, as defined in [annex 17 of]